patofoto/Demon_Klipper_Essentials_Unified/Documentation/Prerequisites/Prerequisites.md

 ### Orca Slicer

-Make sure you have the latest 2.2.0 (beta2) version of Orca Slicer DO NOT USE ORCA SLICER DOT NET!!!
+Make sure you have the latest 2.2.0 (beta2 or later) version of Orca Slicer DO NOT USE ORCA SLICER DOT NET!!!
 BAD!!!

 This link GOOD!